Code-Institute-Submissions/Milestone-Project-82/README.md

 ### Developer ###
 * I am the creator of this project and want to see it work well.
 I wanted to create an interesting design that was still easy to understand and fun to play.
-* As i was manually testing the flashing buttons, i was very happy to have a mute button.
+* As I was manually testing the flashing buttons, I was very happy to have a mute button.
 ### New User ###
 * A new user of this game wanted the instructions to be clear.
 * I am a new user of memory games and enjoy getting to higher rounds than previous games.